broadinstitute/raman_classifier_challenge/README.md

 When you're finished, please place this notebook and any other code you wrote into a zipped folder and e-mail to Tommaso Biancalani <tbiancal@broadinstitute.org>.

-This challenge has been created by Tommaso Biancalani, Shreya Gaddam, Taylor James-Sorenson, and Koseki Kobayashi-Kirschvink.
+**This challenge was created by Tommaso Biancalani, Shreya Gaddam, Taylor James-Sorenson, and Koseki Kobayashi-Kirschvink**